 Above: Feeding Deer on Wakakusayama Hill.

-A little further on I came across the belfry of Tōdai-ji which contains an enormous 26 ton bell almost 4 m tall and 3 m wide.
+A little further on I came across the belfry of Tōdai-ji which contains an enormous 26-ton bell almost 4 m tall and 3 m wide.

 Below the belfry lies Tōdai-ji (東大寺), the biggest temple I’ve ever seen, and in fact is the world’s largest wooden building which houses the world’s largest bronze statue of the Buddha.

 According to records, more than 2,600,000 people helped construct the Great Buddha and its Hall.
-The 16 m high statue was built over three years, the head and neck being cast together as a separate element.
+The 16 m high statue was built over three years, the head and neck being cast together as a separate elements.

 A curious attraction in one corner of the hall is a pillar with a hole in its base that is the same size as the Daibutsu’s nostril.
 Legend has it that those who can squeeze through this opening will be granted enlightenment in their next life.
 Plenty were queuing up for the pleasure.

-Outside the main hall is the ever-so-slightly creepy looking wooden statue of Binzuru (賓頭盧 or Pindola) seated in the lotus position.
-Statues of him are usually well-worn, since the faithful follow the custom of rubbing a part of the effigy corresponding to the sick parts of their bodies, as he is reputed to have the gift of healing.
+Outside the main hall is the ever-so-slightly creepy-looking wooden statue of Binzuru (賓頭盧 or Pindola) seated in the lotus position.
+Statues of him are usually well-worn since the faithful follow the custom of rubbing a part of the effigy corresponding to the sick parts of their bodies, as he is reputed to have the gift of healing.
 The red bib is worn as an offering to watch over the health of babies.